App Privacy Notice

 Bonzer applies technical and organisational measures appropriate to the risk under Article 32 GDPR, including:

 Encryption.
-TLS for all traffic in transit; encryption at rest for databases and object storage; AES encryption for sensitive credentials (e.g. OAuth refresh tokens) under a server-managed key.
+TLS for all traffic in transit; encryption at rest for databases and object storage; AES encryption for sensitive credentials (for example, integration OAuth refresh tokens) under a server-managed key.

 Access control.
 Authentication via Clerk; least-privilege access to production systems; per-website authorisation checks on every API request; audit logs for sensitive administrative actions.